NeuroTheoryUMD/NDN/docs/sphinx_setup.md

 ### Include inherited attributes and methods in documentation
 This can help if you want users to be able to find all available attributes and methods, including those that are inherited, for python classes.
-Add `:inherited-members:` to modules in `./docs/source/*.rst` files.
-For example, in the `./docs/source/NDN.rst` file you would add
+Add `:inherited-members:` to each module in the `./docs/source/*.rst` files.
+For example, to show attributes and methods that the `NDN.network` module inherits from its base classes, the `network` module in the `./docs/source/NDN.rst` file should look like:

 ```
 NDN\.network module